-- □ Confirm that all teams and judges know the check-in location and time in advance of the competition. - □ Prepare event program. - ☐ Gather check-in items for volunteers, sponsors, judges, and other attendees
+- □ Confirm that all teams and judges know the check-in location and time in advance of the competition. - Prepare event program with competition order, instructions for dropping off bridges, layouts for aesthetics and the main competition, etc. - Gather check-in items for volunteers, sponsors, judges, and other attendees